Kenny de Schepper

-Kenny de Schepper (born 29 May 1987) is a French professional tennis player.
+Kenny de Schepper (born 29 May 1987) is a French professional tennis player who competed on the ATP Challenger Tour.
+He has a career high ATP rankings of world No. 62 achieved in April 2014 in singles and No. 152 in doubles achieved in February 2012.

 Career

+Early years

 De Schepper was born in Bordeaux, France.
 His father Éric, originally from Belgium, was a former professional squash player.
 De Schepper, who is two meters tall, joined the National tennis centre in Poitiers when he was 13, however after a while he stopped playing tennis for two years due to growth injuries.
 He subsequently resumed and eventually turned pro in 2010.

 2011

 While not having any wins, he had several runner-up finishes in ITF Futures events and has a runner-up finish at an ATP Challenger event – the 2011 Open EuroEnergie de Quimper, where he lost to his compatriot David Guez in the final.

 He won his first ATP Challenger title at the 2011 Open Diputación Ciudad de Pozoblanco event against Iván Navarro.

 De Schepper made the main draw of the 2011 Wimbledon Championships.
 In the 2011 Wimbledon Championships qualifiers he defeated Ádám Kellner (Q1), Matthew Ebden (Q2), and Simone Bolelli (Q3).